-Depreciation expense from continuing operations was \$0.6 million, \$0.5 million and \$0.4 million for fiscal years 2014, 2013 and 2012, respectively.
+Depreciation expense from continuing operations was \$1.0 million, \$0.6 million and \$0.5 million for fiscal years 2015, 2014 and 2013, respectively.
 In accordance with ASC topic 360, Property, Plant and Equipment (ASC 360), the Company assesses all of its long-lived assets, including intangibles, for impairment when impairment indicators are identified.
 If the carrying value of an asset exceeds its undiscounted cash flows, an impairment loss may be necessary.
 An impairment loss is calculated as the difference between the carrying value and the fair value of the asset.
-No impairment losses were recorded in fiscal years 2014, 2013, or 2012.